moonylabs/moonylabs.github.io/docs/docs.md

 Flipcash leverages Code Payments' Virtual Machine (VM) infrastructure to enable efficient, zero-fee peer-to-peer payments.
 The VM system enables batch processing and optimization of payments, making micropayments and frequent transfers economically viable.

 These VM addresses are part of Flipcash's payment infrastructure and are not required for direct interaction with the Moony Reserve Contract.
-Users can mint and redeem MNY directly through the Reserve Contract without using these VM addresses.
+Users can unlock and redeem MNY directly through the Reserve Contract without using these VM addresses.

 <VMAddresses />